Skip to main content

 Disadvantages of BNPL

-A BNPL company usually refunds any payments you’ve made on a purchase after you return it.
-After the return, other scheduled payments should also be canceled.
 However, you may be held responsible by the BNPL company for the total cost of a purchase, even after you've completed a return.
-That's why it's important to read the BNPL and merchant's terms and conditions carefully.
+That's why it's important to read the BNPL and merchant's terms and conditions carefully before making your purchase.

 Debt accumulation

-In short, when you choose BNPL to pay for a transaction, you are borrowing money, which is how debt accumulates.
+When you choose BNPL to pay for a transaction, you are borrowing money—this is how debt accumulates.
 Of course, the final cost of a BNPL loan is usually the original purchase amount unless there are additional fees or interest.
-Yet, although the loan may not appear on your credit report, BNPL is like other forms of credit: The amount owed is debt.

 Late fees